-Yosemite is arguably the most beautiful places on earth.
+Yosemite is arguably one of the most beautiful places on earth.
 I have been then tens of times, and never tire of visiting the park.
 While the Valley floor can be crowded, it’s still worth visiting.
 For a first time visitor to Yosemite I would recommend staying in the valley if possible.
 Lodging options range from camping, to tent cabins in Curry Village, to a couple of very nice National Park Lodges.
 I would recommend spending at least four days in Yosemite.
 If you like backpacking, I have a collection of links about Yosemite on my Camping / backpacking Destinations page.
 Yosemite Valley is around 4 hour drive for the Bay Area.
 A possible schedule might looks something like:

 Day 1: Circle the Valley – would recommend a combination of using the free shuttle and walking… or consider using a bicycle you have brought or rent by Curry Village.
 It is possible to drive around the Valley, but this is discouraged by park officials.